 Kalo Jaams is denser and darker than Jamuns.
 Plus, in most cases, they are stuffed with saffron, finely chopped almonds, and pistachios.
 Plus, if you are looking to cut down on your sweet intake, always go the Kolkatan way as the Jaams are grainy and dry.

 Payesh isn’t the most unique sweet dish in Kolkata, but as usual, people do it differently here.
-Payesh is the kheer or rice pudding that people know it as and is very popular during the pleasant winter days.
+Payesh is the kheer or rice pudding that people know it and is very popular during the pleasant winter days.

 Unlike what kheer is known to be in most parts of India, here in Kolkata, the sweetness is added by Nolen Gur (jaggery), which also adds the brownish color.
 And due to the color, it appears to be made with brown or pre-fried rice.
 Plus, the flavor of jaggery further entices the taste of the kheer in the original self and would leave behind a pleasant sweetness on your taste buds.
 However, there is just one major rule to prepare it – a lot of stirring while cooking or else the lower layer would be burnt.
+This should be in your list of must-taste

 But since it’s Kolkata, there ought to be more